-In this section, we briefly review the multi-headed self attention (MHSA) mechanism~\cite{vaswani2017attention}, and review some of the notable vision transformers and transformer-like architectures \cite{dosovitskiy2020image,touvron2021training}, as well as some of the notable local attention-based vision transformers \cite{liu2021swin,vaswani2021scaling,lin2017focal}, and a recent CNN which provides an up-to-date baseline for attention-based models.
+\looseness=-1 In this section, we briefly review the original Self Attention (SA)~\cite{vaswani2017attention}, some of the notable vision transformers and Transformer-like architectures \cite{dosovitskiy2020image,touvron2021training}, some of the notable local attention-based vision transformers \cite{liu2021swin,vaswani2021scaling}, and a recent CNN which provides an up-to-date baseline for attention-based models.